abonillabeeche/sumaBackup/README.md

 # ses
-SUSE Enterprise Storage or ceph
+A few scripts for SUSE Enterprise Storage/CEPH

--- sumabackup
 Backup SUSE Manager using RBD/CEPH

 - Create the backup pool (modify PGs as needed)